At this time, Grand Canyon National Park does not require reservations to enter the park, nor does it have timed entry.

 Backcountry camping overnight — inside Grand Canyon — requires a backcountry permit.
 Details >

-The South Rim Entrance Station experiences long lines and visitors can expect to wait in line for up to two hours to enter the park between 9 am - 5 pm.
+During the summer and fall weekends, the South Rim Entrance Station experiences long lines and visitors can expect to wait in line for up to two hours to enter the park between 9:30 am to 4 pm.

 At the Entrance Stations, credit and debit cards, digital passes, and America the Beautiful passes are accepted for entry.
 Cash is not being accepted at this time.
 More about passes and entrance fees >